SymfonyCasts/vue/sfcasts/ep1/reading-server-vars.md

 To do that, change this to `:class` and set it to an *object*.
 Inside, add a key called `nav-link` set true so that it *always* shows up.
-For the dynamic class, add `[$style.selected]` - to reference our new `selected` class - and make that be used if `currentCategoryId === null`.
+For the dynamic class, add `[$style.selected]` - to reference our new `selected` class - and make that render if `currentCategoryId === null`.

 Remember: the ugly square bracket syntax is needed so that JavaScript knows that our key is a dynamic expression.
-That's... unfortunate, but we're actually going to fix that in a minute anyways!
+That's... unfortunate, but we're  going to fix that in a minute anyways!

-Copy the `:class` attribute and, down inside the loop, paste over the existing `class` attribute.
-In this case, we want to show the class if `category['@id'] === currentCategoryId` to leverage our computed property again.
+Now copy the `:class` attribute and, down inside the loop, paste over the existing `class`.
+In this case, we want to show the class if `category['@id'] === currentCategoryId`.

 Testing time!
 Back on the browser... yes!
 It already works!
-I'm on the "Office Supplies" page and the correct category *is* highlighted!
+I'm on the "Office Supplies" page and that category *is* highlighted!
 Let's click on "All Products" and... it works *beautifully*!

-So even though we don't have access to the global variable directly in our template, it's very simple to create a computed property that grabs that *for* you and makes it available!
+So even though we don't have access to the global variable directly in our template, it's very simple to create a computed property that grabs that *for* us and makes it available!

 ## SASS Globals

-There's *one* thing I want to improve before we talk about an even *better* way to manage global variables.
+There's *one* thing I want to improve before we talk about a *better* way to manage global variables.

 It bothers me a *little bit* that I have to use `$style.selected`... especially because I'm forced to use the ugly `[]` syntax!
 If you look down at our CSS, we're already inside of a modular `.component` class.
-Look at the top of the
+On the top of our
-template: yep, we're using `$style.component` on the root element.
+template: yep!
+We're using `$style.component` on the root element.

-Then, in SASS, because I've put the new `.selected` *inside* of `.component`, the style will only apply to things that are *inside* the root element.
+In SASS, because I put the `.selected` class *inside* of `.component`, the style will only apply to elements that are *inside* the root element.

-Back at your browser, if you inspect the element on the selected link, you can here that it has a modular `selected` class: `sidebar_selected_` and then a dynamic hash.
+Move over to your browser and "inspect element" on the selected link.
+Not surprisingly, this has a modular `selected` class: `sidebar_selected_` and then a dynamic hash.
 But check out how the CSS is generated for this: it's `.sidebar_component_` a hash and then `ul li.sidebar_selected_` and *another* hash!
 We don't actually need that second hash!
-The modular CSS that we need to avoid affecting any other elements on the page is *already* on the root element.
+The first `.sidebar_component_` hash selector is *already* enough to make sure that our `selected` class doesn't affect anything else on the page.

 So here's what I would *love* to be able to do: I want to be able to write CSS like we're doing now - but *not* have any classes inside `.component` render